mjohndus/adminer/README.md

 Custom CSS and JavaScript
 -------------------------

-It is possible to modify the appearance and functionality by creating a custom CSS or JavaScript file.
-AdminNeo will automatically include files `adminneo.css`, `adminneo-light.css`, `adminneo-dark.css` and `adminneo.js` that are placed in the AdminNeo's current working directory (typically next to the index.php).
+UI appearance and functionality can be modified by creating a custom CSS or JavaScript file.
+AdminNeo will automatically include files **adminneo.css**, **adminneo-light.css**, **adminneo-dark.css** and **adminneo.js** that are placed in the AdminNeo's current working directory (typically next to the adminneo.php or index.php).

 - adminneo.css - Should be compatible with automatic switching to dark mode.
 - adminneo-light.css - Will force AdminNeo to use only the light mode.